-Stewart William Franks is an associate professor of Engineering at the University of Newcastle, New South Wales, Australia.
+Stewart William Franks is a professor of engineering at the University of Tasmania, Australia.
 He is a global warming sceptic and denier who regularly appears on television and radio to put the sceptics' and denialists' case.
 Franks is a hydrologist, not a climatologist, although he likes to style himself as a "hydro-climatologist" because, as he himself says, "nobody knows what that is".

 Coal industry funding

-Despite repeatedly denying that he has received any funding from polluting industries, Franks in fact received AU $85,000 in 2006/7 from Macquarie Generation, a state-owned corporation selling electricity on the National Electricity Market in Australia.
+Despite repeatedly denying that he has received any funding from polluting industries, Franks in fact received AU $85,000 in 2006/7 from Macquarie Generation, a state-owned corporation selling electricity on the National Electricity Market in Australia and one of the largest CO2 emitters in Australia.
 This corporation operates two of the largest coal-powered stations in New South Wales (consuming a combined total of 13 million tonnes of CO2 producing coal per annum) and is part of the national energy industry.

 He was forced to admit this funding when questioned by a parliamentary committee, but immediately claimed the money went to a "student" and not himself.